DeoGM2911/deepseekv3/deepseekv3-legacy/README.md

+This code is written when I first try to just read the paper and there are some part that is incorrect due to misunderstanding.
+The correct implementation and documentation is sotred under the other deepseekv3.2 directory.

 # DeepSeekV3 Architecture Reconstruction Project

 This project aims to reconstruct the DeepSeekV3 architecture based on my understanding of the papers.
 This repo is for learning purposes only.